 If you are trying to remove an old coffee stain from your carpet, you can use the above steps – with a fair bit more elbow grease!

 If you carpet is wool or a woolen blend, then try mixing a few drops of a mild soap solution with water.
 You can then sponge the solution onto the stained area thoroughly, and then blot away with paper towels or a dry clean cloth.

 If the carpet is not made from wool, then you can try using ammonia – you will need to mix one tablespoon of ammonia with a cup of water.
 Again, it might be worth testing the solution first on an inconspicuous area of the carpet before using on the stained area.
 You will need to blot the solution on to the stain, and then wait for approximately 5 minutes.
 Then blot away the solution until dry, and again secure a heavy object on top of several paper towels or similar until completely dry.

 If you are having problems with getting your carpets clean around the home in Manchester, then why not try the team at Johnson House Cleaners.
-We are based in Radcliffe, but cover many local areas which include Bury, Bolton, Salford, Whitefield, Prestwich, Middleton and Heywood.
+We are based in Radcliffe, but cover many local areas which include Bury, Walmersley, Heywood, Whitefield, Prestwich, Radcliffe, Little Lever, and Crumpsall.